Feb 28, 2012

 ...is the choreography of ALPS.

-(This is awarded to the team behind the best stunt work or choreography or motion-capture, based on the suggestion of my amazing fellow bloggers, Craig and Andrew)
+(This is awarded to the team behind the best stunt work or choreography or motion-capture, based on the suggestion of fellow bloggers, Craig and Andrew)

 Anyone who’s seen Yorgos Lanthimos’ Dogtooth surely remembers the iconic dance sequence.
 If you think that was absurd, wait till you get a chance to see ALPS.
 The choreography in this film is much more diverse and pivotal since one of the leading characters is a ballerina.
 You’ll get to see her improve through her practice routines, but you’ll also see plenty of mad people flailing their arms around aimlessly and octogenarians slow-dancing.
 Whoever is in charge of designing these sequences is a bona fide genius.